 To rectify this situation, a partnership of Ontario Faculties of Engineering (including McMaster University, University of Ottawa, University of Toronto, Queen’s University, University of Waterloo and Western University) and the University of Waterloo Faculty of Mathematics was created, recognizing that institutions of higher learning need to reduce the systemic barriers that exist for junior Indigenous and Black scholars pursuing doctoral degrees in engineering and STEM programs.
 This partnership, known as the Indigenous and Black Engineering and Technology PhD Project (IBET), will provide financial support and foster a supportive, respectful community for its fellows.
 Such support is essential during the rigorous PhD process and beyond, which includes applying to tenured positions.

-The partnership of universities has now expanded to include 12 institutions.
-Recently, the University of Alberta, Schulich School of Engineering University of Calgary, McGill University, Ryerson University, University of Windsor and the Lassonde School of Engineering at York University joined the partnership.
+The partnership of universities has now expanded to include 15 institutions.
+Recently, the University of Alberta, the University of British Columbia, the Schulich School of Engineering at University of Calgary, the University of Manitoba, McGill University, Ontario Tech University, Toronto Metropolitan University, University of Windsor and the Lassonde School of Engineering at York University joined the partnership.

 The IBET PhD Project is intended to foster equitable and inclusive research environments to increase the presence of Indigenous and Black academics in STEM.